emereb/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/cutover-migration-to-office-365.md

 4. The administrator migrates the mailboxes and then verifies the migration.

-5. Grant Office 365 licences to your users.
+5. Grant Office 365 licenses to your users.

 6. The administrator configures the domain to begin routing email directly to Office 365.